Event Record (event)

 Input Specification

 The device support routines use the address in this record to obtain input.
 For records that provide an interrupt handler, the INP field should specify the address of the I/O card, and the DTYP field should specify a valid device support module.
-Be aware that the address format differs according to the card type used.
-See Address Specification for information on the format of hardware addresses and specifying links.

 For soft records, the INP field can be a constant, a database link, or a channel